Master’s Academic Advising

 The Office of Student Services also conducts degree audits and monitors student compliance with academic policies and procedures.
 Advisors collaborate frequently with the associate director of Career Development to aid students in matching their academic plan with their professional aspirations.

-More than 70% of SPP students are employed while pursuing their degrees -- classes are offered in the late afternoon and early evening to accommodate full- and part-time students.
+More than 70% of SPP students pursue their degrees while continuing to work full- or part-time.
+Classes are offered in the late afternoon and early evening to accommodate the busy schedules of professional students.